springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

     - pairwise models
     - edge-based compartmental models
 - Stochastic simulation of a wide range of Simple and Complex contagions
-- Visualization of stochastic simulations
+- Visualization and analysis of stochastic simulations

 These algorithms are built on the networkx package [@hagberg2008exploring].
 Here we provide brief descriptions with examples of a few of these tools.
 EoN's documentation is maintained at https://epidemicsonnetworks.readthedocs.io/en/latest/ including numerous examples at https://epidemicsonnetworks.readthedocs.io/en/latest/Examples.html.

-Because we think of these models as capturing disease spread in a contact network It is often useful for mathematicians and physicists to formally think of individuals as nodes with their potentially infectious partnerships as edges.
-However, for those who come from other backgrounds this abstraction may be a little less familiar.
+We model spreading processes on a contact network, and it is often useful for mathematicians and physicists to formally think of individuals as nodes with their potentially infectious partnerships as edges.
+However, for those who come from other backgrounds this abstraction may be less familiar.
 Therefore, we will describe a contact network along which an infections process spreads as consisting of "individuals" and "partnerships" rather than "nodes" and "edges".
 This has an additional benefit because in the simple contagion code, we need to define some other networks whose nodes represent possible statuses and whose edges represent transitions that can occur.
-Referring to individuals and partnerships when discussing the process spreading on the contact network makes it easier to avoid confusion between the different networks.
+Referring to "individuals" and "partnerships" when discussing the process spreading on the contact network makes it easier to avoid confusion between the different networks.

 We start with a description of the tools for studying SIS and SIR disease through stochastic simulation and differential equations models.
-Then we describe the simple and complex contagions, including examples showing how the simple contagion function can be used to capture a range of standard disease models.
+Then we describe the simple and complex contagions, including examples showing how the simple contagion can be used to capture a range of standard disease models.
 Finally we demonstrate the visualization software.

 ## SIR and SIS disease

 ### Stochastic simulation
 The stochastic SIR and SIS simulation tools allow the user to investigate many standard SIS and SIR dynamics (SEIR/SIRS and other processes are addressed below):

 - Markovian SIS and SIR simulations  (``fast_SIS``, ``Gillespie_SIS``, ``fast_SIR``, and ``Gillespie_SIR``).
 - non-Markovian SIS and SIR simulations (``fast_nonMarkovian_SIS`` and ``fast_nonMarkovian_SIR``).
 - discrete time SIS and SIR simulations where infections last a single time step (``basic_discrete_SIS``, ``basic_discrete_SIR``, and ``discrete_SIR``).

 It is possible for transition rates to depend on intrinsic properties of individuals and of partnerships.

-The continuous-time stochastic simulations have a Gillespie implementation [@gillespie1977exact, @doob1945markoff] and an Event-driven implementation.
+The continuous-time stochastic simulations have two different implementations: a Gillespie implementation [@gillespie1977exact, @doob1945markoff] and an Event-driven implementation.
 Both approaches are efficient.
 They have similar speed if the dynamics are Markovian (depending on the network and disease parameters either may be faster than the other), but the event-driven implementation can also handle